B360 - Circle Boulder by Bicycle

 The interactive map below displays the routes.

 Walk 26 miles all the way around Boulder throughout Walk and Bike Month with Boulder Walks!
 We will walk the first four Sundays in June, from 8 am to about 11 am, finishing each walk at or near places to enjoy lunch together.
-Walk the route in segments, or join us on Saturday, June 29, as we walk the full 26-mile loop in one Slow Marathon day!
+Walk the route at your own pace, or join us as we walk the full 26-mile loop in one Slow Marathon day!
 Along the way, we'll explore Boulder history and innovation, learn about the city's work to integrate more walkable and transit-accessible places into every neighborhood, and enjoy getting our steps in together.
 Bus tickets will be provided to help you get back to our starting places on the segment days; carpooling is also encouraged.
 Visit Boulder Walks for more information on all the walks going on around Boulder and also visit walkandbikemonth.org for all the special June Walk and Bike month events.